CodeItQuick/CodeItQuick.github.io/_posts/2026-07-11-What-Splitting-A-Story-Actually-Requires.md

 # Introduction
 Alright, now "Split the story.
 Eight is too many story points and we need smaller stories.".
 Perhaps you've heard this a lot, and to your agile team the developers are refusing to do as asked.
 But is it really that simple to split stories?
-In practice understanding the how of what your building is integral to story estimation.
+In practice understanding the how of what you are building is integral to story estimation.
 This article discusses the meetings necessary to continually get your Jira planning more correct.

 # Some Background